 - Inspect the condition of your heating system and roofing.

-- Verify that your backup heating system (in French only) is designed to be used indoors and is operating safely.
+- Verify that your backup heating system is designed to be used indoors and is operating safely.

-- Have sufficient fuel on hand and store it safely (in French only).
+- Have sufficient fuel on hand and store it safely.

 - Install a carbon monoxide detector if you use a combustion heating system.